Witchcraft (1964 film): Production

 Writer Harry Spalding says he got the idea to make a film from an incident that happened in San Francisco when an old cemetery was converted into a real estate development.

-Don Sharp had received good notices for his direction of Kiss of the Vampire and was receiving lots of offers to do horror movies.
-He says Milton Subotsky wanted to work with Sharp and offered him a choice of three scripts to make but Sharp liked neither.
+Don Sharp had received good notices for his direction of Kiss of the Vampire (1963) and was receiving lots of offers to do horror movies.
+He says Milton Subotsky wanted to work with Sharp and offered him a choice of three scripts to make but Sharp liked none of them.
 He wound up making Witchcraft.

-Sharp liked the script for Witchcraft, calling it "a damn good story" although he felt it suffered credibility problems being set in the present day.
+Sharp liked the script for Witchcraft, calling it "a damn good story", although he felt that it suffered credibility problems being set in the present day.

-According to one account the film was shot over 14 days, which was twice what Robert L. Lippert productions had back in the US.
-Sharp said in an interview it took twenty days.
+According to one account the film was shot over 14 days, which was twice what Robert L. Lippert such productions took in the US.
+Sharp said in an interview that it took twenty days.
 Filming took place in January 1964 at Shepperton Studios just after 110 technicians had been fired from the studio.

 Spalding says that director Don Sharp "realized the thing very well" and burnt down an actual house for the climax.

 Release

-Witchcraft was released in the UK in March 1964 and in the U.S. the same year.
+Witchcraft was released in the UK in March 1964 and in the U.S. later the same year.

-Don Sharp says the film received "marvelous notices" and claimed because the film was so cheap to make it made its cost back in "the first two weeks in California".
+Don Sharp says the film received "marvellous notices" and claimed that because the film was so cheap to make it made its cost back in "the first two weeks in California".

+Critical reception

+The Monthly Film Bulletin wrote: "This is an unpretentious and uncommonly gripping horror film, directed by Don Sharp rather after the style of the Val Lewton films.
+The backgrounds are quietly realistic, with grey, atmospheric photography, matter-of-fact underplaying from Jack Hedley and Jill Dixon, and a more tormented, grander style of acting from the ambiguous Malvina (Marie Ney. ...
+[Lon Chaney] huffs and puffs to a degree where he seems not only out of place but completely out of his own control and everybody's else's."

+Variety wrote: "Eerie music, low-key photography, competent acting and a gimmick-filled plot combine to make the horror-feature Witchcraft a good example of its kind.
+The Robert Lippert-Jack Parsons production has the added feature of a plastic 'witch deflector' for each viewer.
+This, along with heavy sell-promotion, should attract audiences addicted to horror films. ...Chaney tended to overact, but others in cast handled chores in workmanlike fashion, with Diane Clare particularly appealing as the ingénue.
+Arthur Lavis' photography was competent for a horror story, with murky shots of church steeples and graveyards through ever-present fog."

+Leslie Halliwell said: "Spasmodically arresting horror film spoiled by too complex a plot line and some variable acting."